f4teless/aethel/memory-bank/architect.md

 ## Architectural Decisions

+- Use AI for dynamic storytelling instead of pre-written content
+- Implement class system based on algorithmic domains rather than traditional RPG archetypes
+- Integrate coding challenges directly into narrative flow
+- Support both cooperative and competitive multiplayer modes
+- Build on modern web stack for accessibility and scalability

 - Migrated from SvelteKit to Next.js for better React ecosystem support
 - Selected Vercel for frontend deployment to optimize Next.js performance
 - Implemented oRPC for end-to-end type safety replacing traditional REST APIs